ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/README.md

 11. **Top 5 products with most reviews and average ratings**
 12. **Orders with the lowest ratings and longest delivery time**

+For solutions (SQL codes), outputs and visualization, see
 ## Insights Extracted

 - Seasonal trends in sales revenue